joshuajnoble/ofReference/gl/ofVbo.markdown

 ### void setTexCoordData(const float * texCoord0x, int total, int usage, int stride=0) ###

-This sets the texcoords for a vbo by using 2 floats for the texture coordinates rather than an ofVec2f
+This sets the texcoords for a VBO by using 2 floats for the texture coordinates rather than an ofVec2f

 ```cpp